What Is A Double Bet? – How to Calculate Double Bets

 You net a profit of £80 (£40 x 2/1), and your total pay-out becomes £120 (combined stake of £40 + £80).

-Note that by playing a Double Bet, your total winnings amount to £120, a whopping profit of £110 from that original stake of £10 that you began with.
+Note that by playing a double bet, your total winnings amount to £120, a whopping profit of £110 from that original stake of £10 that you began with.
 That is equivalent to odds of 11/1 on your wager!

-Comparing Double Bet to Single Bets
+Double Bets vs Single Bets

 Think about how much you would have won had you placed two isolated bets of £5 each on the same selections: